Ballabhpurer Roopkotha: Box office

 Ballabhpurer Roopkatha emerged as a financial success.
 The film is estimated to have made ₹5 crore at the box office.

 Critical response

 The film received strongly positive reviews, with multiple critics praising the film and highlighting its originality, the merging of humour, romance and horror, performances of the cast, direction and cinematography.

+Abhinandan Dutta of the Anandabazar Patrika reviewed the film and wrote "The director has brought a fresh breath in the Bengali film industry with Ballabhpurer Roopkotha.
+Anirban has successfully played a masterstroke with new faces, thrilling screenplay and dialogues."
+He praised the performances of the whole cast, the cinematography, editing and the background score.
 Writing for The Telegraph, Shantanu Ray Chaudhuri called it "an important film as far as Bengali cinema is concerned, which is going through what is without a doubt its most barren phase in years, both creatively and commercially".
 The Citizen's Shoma A Chatterji called the film "perhaps the best thing to have happened to Bengali cinema in a long, long time", terming it the best Bengali film of 2022.